m-jewel/coder_typing_speed_training/README.md

 ## About
-Welcome to the Typing Speed Trainer!
-This project aims to help improve user's typing skills by providing a fun and interactive typing test.
+Typing Speed Trainer is a project that aims to help improve user's typing skills by providing a fun and interactive typing test.

 ## Features
 1. Upload Your Own Files: Users can upload their own text files and practice typing with the content from those files.
 This feature makes the typing practice more personalized and relevant.